JakaCobot/JakaCobot.github.io/docs/en/guide/SRCI/SRCI_en.md

 ![pic](./pic/enable-Profinet-en.png "enable profinet")
 1. For more AddOn information, please refer to (https://jakacobot.github.io/guide/addOn/1.1-AboutAddOn.html).
 2. Install Addon Tool-Kit.
-3. Install SRCI AddOn, and enable it (wait for a few moments for the controller to power on automatically).
+3. Install SRCI AddOn, and enable it (wait a moment to let the controller power on automatically).

 ### Prepare PLC